| CloserLook > Romans > Romans 9:1-33 |

 been the case throughout history.

-There had to be a traitor, to identify Jesus in the garden, but it didn't have to be Judas.
+There had to be a traitor to identify Jesus in the garden, but it didn't have to be Judas.
 He made his own choice, based on the love of money.
-And we all know; there had to be a governor to unjustly condemn the Son of God.
+And we all know there had to be a governor to unjustly condemn the Son of God.
 So then, was Pilate simply a puppet, created to do God's will and then be condemned for it?
 Absolutely not!
-With his eyes wide open, and knowing full well that "the chief priests had delivered him for envy", he condemned an innocent man.
+With his eyes wide open, and knowing full well that "the chief priests had delivered him for envy," he condemned an innocent man.
 It was simply an expediency to protect his own political career.
-And there will always be evil man, who will willingly step up to the plate, in order to further their own agenda.
+And there will always be evil men who will willingly step up to the plate in order to further their own agenda.
 And in doing so, they unwittingly further God’s agenda.
 "Surely the wrath of man shall praise thee: the remainder of wrath shalt thou restrain."
-Psa.
-76:10 ~ ~ ~ ~ ~ ~ Rom.9:19 "Thou wilt say then unto me, Why doth he yet find fault?
+Psalm 76:10 ~ ~ ~ ~ ~ ~ Romans 9:19 "Thou wilt say then unto me, Why doth he yet find fault?
 For who hath resisted his will?"
-This is somewhat like the objection put forth in Rom.
+This is somewhat like the objection put forth in Romans

 3:5 --- "But if our unrighteousness commend the righteousness of God, what shall we say?

-However, in the case of Rom.9:19, he simply questions man's right to even ask such a question.
-V20-21 Nay
+However, in the case of Romans 9:19, he simply questions man's right to even ask such a question.
+V 20-21 Nay

 to us-ward, not willing that any should perish, but that all should come to